Qinling Mountains project played exemplary role in biodiversity protection in China

 The Qinling Mountains, mainly in northwest China’s Shaanxi province houses a huge variety of wild animals and plants.

+Responding to a question, he said, “We are trying to learn from gardens like these and to replicate the best practices that we find here to disseminate that knowledge in other provinces and in other developing member countries,” he added.

+The Qinling Mountains, one of the most important ecosystem function conservation areas mainly in northwest China’s Shaanxi province and a hotspot of biodiversity in the world has made prominent improvement in wildlife protection in recent years.

-The mountains are home to about 20% of China’s wild giant panda population, golden monkeys, takin and only known wild population of crested ibis – one of the rarest birds in the world.
+The mountains having a huge variety of wild animals and plants, are home to about 20% of China’s wild giant panda population, golden monkeys, takin and the only known wild population of crested ibis – one of the rarest birds in the world.
 It is the center water tower of our country and the important water head site of the Yangtze River and Yellow River valley.

-Data from Shaanxi Development and Reform Commission and Shaanxi Provincial Meteorological Bureau showed that the quality of the ecological environment in the Qinling Mountains has been improving year by year.
+Data from the Shaanxi Development and Reform Commission and Shaanxi Provincial Meteorological Bureau showed that the quality of the ecological environment in the mountains has been improving year by year.

-The water conservation capacity the area is relatively stable, and the water conservation capacity has reached 278.6 mm in 2022, which is higher than the multi-year average.
+The water conservation capacity of the area is relatively stable, and the water conservation capacity reached 278.6 mm in 2022, which is higher than the multi-year average.

-A number of villagers who have been shifted to newly built houses expressed satisfaction over the facilities including job opportunities, education and health facilities.
+Several villagers who have been shifted to newly built houses expressed satisfaction with the facilities including job opportunities, education and health facilities.

-“Ecotourism commercial activities and conservation projects provide sustainable alternative livelihoods for local communities, ultimately easing the pressure on land and biodiversity conservation,” Niu Zhiming said.
+“Ecotourism commercial activities and conservation projects provide sustainable alternative livelihoods for local communities, ultimately easing the pressure on land and biodiversity conservation,” he added.

-The Qinling Biodiversity Conservation and Demonstration Project, funded by the Asian Development Bank (ADB), is a comprehensive national ecological demonstration project of biodiversity conservation and scientific research in Shaanxi province with foreign investment, and it is also the main supporting project before the opening of the Qinling National Botanical Garden.

-The project signed in July 2010, mainly includes two parts of plants and animals, the plant part is undertaken by the Qinling National Botanical Garden, and the animal part is undertaken by the Qinling Giant Panda Research Center.

-Zhang Qinling, director of Qinling National Botanical Garden informed that the Qinling project will use ADB loans of US$40 million and the provincial supporting funds of 420 million yuan.
+Zhang Qinling, director of Qinling National Botanical Garden informed that the project will use ADB loans of US $40 million and the provincial supporting funds of 420 million yuan.
 The total investment of the project is 692 million yuan.
 The Global Environment Facility (GEF) also awarded US $4.27 million in grants.

 “It is no exaggeration to say that without the ADB project, there would be no construction and development of the Qinling National Botanical Garden,” Zhang Qinling said.

-Zhu Lin, director of the Scientific Research Center of the park, introduced that ex-situ conservation of plants is the top priority of the Qinling National Botanical Garden.
-Up to now, the garden has a total of 173 families, 525 genera, 4043 species of plants, of which 16 species of ex-situ national first-class protected wild plants.
+Zhu Lin, director of its Scientific Research Center introduced that ex-situ conservation of plants is the top priority of the Qinling National Botanical Garden.
+Up to now, the garden has a total of 173 families, 525 genera, and 4043 species of plants, of which 16 species of ex-situ national first-class protected wild plants.

 According to the project completion evaluation report, since the implementation of the Qinling project, the number of takin, crested ibis, golden monkey and giant panda in the area has increased by 150%, 52%, 71% and 27% respectively.